 You must create a streaming app if your users exclusively use your application to access the content.
 But, you must offer broadcasting options if you want people to create and share content with other users in real-time.

-Apps That Stream Videos Like Netflix
+Apps That Stream Videos Like Netflix and Hulu

 Apps For Live Streaming Like Twitch